MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-plan-persona-phishing-resistant-passwordless-authentication.md

 :::image type="content" border="true" source="media/how-to-deploy-phishing-resistant-passwordless-authentication/regulated-worker-examples.png" alt-text="Diagram that shows examples of requirements for highly regulated workers.":::

-Highly regulated workers will often leverage smart cards due to regulated environments already having heavy adoption of PKI and smart card infrastructure.
+Highly regulated workers often leverage smart cards due to regulated environments already having heavy adoption of PKI and smart card infrastructure.
 However, consider when smart cards are desirable and required and when they can be balanced with more user-friendly options, such as Windows Hello for Business.

 ### Highly regulated worker deployment flow without PKI

-If you do not plan to leverage certificates, smart cards, and PKI then the Highly Regulated worker deployment will closely mirror the Information Worker deployment process.
-Refer to the Information Worker section.
+If you don't plan to use certificates, smart cards, and PKI, then the highly regulated worker deployment closely mirrors the information worker deployment.
+For more information, see [Information workers](#information-workers).

 ### Highly regulated worker deployment flow with PKI

-If you plan to use certificates, smart cards, and PKI in your phishing-resistant passwordless then the deployment flow for Highly Regulated Workers will typically deviate from the Information Worker setup flow in key places.
-There is an increased need to identify if local authentication methods are viable for some users.
-Similarly, you will need to identify if there are some users who need portable-only credentials, such as smart cards, that can work without internet connections.
-Depending on your varied needs you may need to further adjust the deployment flow and tailor it to the various user personas identified in your environment.
+If you plan to use certificates, smart cards, and PKI, then the deployment flow for highly regulated workers typically differs from the information worker setup flow in key places.
+There's an increased need to identify if local authentication methods are viable for some users.
+Similarly, you need to identify if there are some users who need portable-only credentials, such as smart cards, that can work without internet connections.
+Depending on your needs, you may adjust the deployment flow further, and tailor it to the various user personas identified in your environment.
 Adjust the methods used at each step as needed in your environment:

 :::image type="content" border="true" source="media/how-to-deploy-phishing-resistant-passwordless-authentication/regulated-worker-deployment.png" alt-text="Diagram that shows deployment flow for highly regulated workers.":::

 1. Phase 1: Onboarding
-   1. Entra Verified ID service used to acquire a Temporary Access Pass (preferred)
+   1. Microsoft Entra Verified ID service used to acquire a Temporary Access Pass (preferred)
    1. Smart card registration on behalf of the user, following an identity proofing process
 1. Phase 2: Portable credential registration
    1. Smart card (preferred)